pakeke-constructor/tools/spacial_partition/README.md

 end

-partition:setGetters(getX, getY) -- Now the spatial partition will work with your objects!
+partition:set_getters(getX, getY) -- Now the spatial partition will work with your objects!
 ```